-Gylfi Sigurdsson: Everton agree £45m deal for Swansea midfielder
+Gylfi Sigurdsson: Everton sign Swansea midfielder for £45m

 7 - Since his Premier League debut, Sigurdsson has scored more free-kicks than any other player

-8 - Sigurdsson provided more assists last season from dead ball situations than any other player in the Premier League
+8 - Provided more assists last season from dead ball situations than any other player in the Premier League

-34 - With 34 goals Sigurdsson is Swansea's top scorer in the Premier League
+34 - With 34 goals he is Swansea's top scorer in the Premier League

-29 - With 29 assists Sigurdsson is Swansea's most prolific creator of goals in the Premier League
+29 - With 29 assists he is Swansea's most prolific creator of goals in the Premier League

-433 - Sigurdsson covered more distance (kilometres) in the Premier League than any other player last season
+433 - Covered more distance (kilometres) in the Premier League than any other player last season

 A long chase